 The Divorcee was just the first of many films that Joan would lose to Norma.
 Joan also had an interest in starring in A Free Soul, The Barretts of Wimpole Street, and Romeo and Juliet, although she ultimately didn’t feel too bad about not getting to do Romeo and Juliet.
 But Joan did manage to land one of her strongest early roles, Mary Turner in 1931′s Paid, when Norma was unavailable because she pregnant with her first child.
 As Joan’s stardom grew, Thalberg gave her some movies that some people might have expected would go to Norma, such as Letty Lynton and No More Ladies.

 The tension between Norma and Joan played a huge part in the publicity for The Women.
-Of course, Norma and Joan weren’t particularly good friends, but their rivalry was really exaggerated and played up for the gossip columnists during filming.
-While shooting the big confrontation between Mary and Crystal in the dressing room, Joan quite famously sat off-screen and knitted while she read her lines to Norma as she was being filmed for close-ups.
+Of course, Norma and Joan weren’t particularly good friends, but their rivalry was really played up for the gossip columnists during filming.
+While shooting the big confrontation scene between Mary and Crystal in the dressing room, Joan quite famously sat off-screen and knitted while reading her lines to Norma as she was being filmed for close-ups.
 The sound of Joan’s knitting needles was very distracting to Norma, who eventually told Cukor to send Joan home and asked him to read her lines instead.
 Joan stormed off and Cukor gave her a lecture on professional behavior.
-But secretly, Cukor was eating it up because he knew darn well news of this was going to help build interest in the movie.
+But secretly, Cukor was eating it up because he knew darn well news of this was great publicity for the movie.

 “I like and admire Joan.
 And I believe she feels the same way about me.
 I hope so.
 I think both of us have been hurt and embarrassed by the persistent stories of our rivalry and hatred…How could I hate Joan?
 She is so much like me.
 We have both been through so many of the same painful but invaluable molding processes.
 We have both had to fight desperately to overcome self-consciousness.
 We have both made ourselves over, both struggled to create an illusion of glamor and beauty.”